 - Meets customer needs effectively compared to batch process

-The time taken for the first product in the continuous process is 3 mins.
-Hence produce ten products takes 12 mins.
+The time taken for the first product in the continuous process is 3 minutes.
+Hence producing ten products takes 12 minutes.

 - It is difficult to maintain a good quality of products in the batch process because defects are not identified until the whole batch is completed.
 Whereas in a continuous process, it is easy to find the defect in the product because, in this process, a single product moves between each stage of the process.